flux-framework/flux-operator/docs/tutorials/elasticity.md

 You'll need to ensure that:

-- The version of the autoscaler expected by its endpoint matches the version you deploy
 - Your minicluster.yaml has resources defined for CPU (or the metrics you are interested in)
 - You've set at maxSize in your minicluster.yaml to give Flux a heads up
 - Your cluster will need a metrics server